abraham/nutmeg/readme.md

 Nutmeg
 ====

-Build vanilla Web Components with a little spice.
+Build, test, and publish vanilla Web Components with a little spice

 🚧  **Nutmeg is an experimental tool and is not recommended for production use.**

 👌 Overview
 ----

-Nutmeg is here to help you build, test and publish Web Components in minutes.
+Nutmeg is here to help you build, test, and publish Web Components in minutes.

 By default you get the following: